Don't expect oil shocks to move the Fed

 The full impact of the Saudi bombings may not be immediately clear.
 It will depend on both how quickly the Saudi facility resumes full production, and whether the attack leads to a broader conflict in the region.

+Stock indexes were off modestly for the day, with the S&P 500 down about a third of a percentage point.
+The yields on U.S. Treasury bonds fell slightly, while the dollar rose against a basket of currencies.

-The market reaction, however, has been muted so far, with no sign of the sort of strains that would require central bank reassurance.
+But there was no sign of the sort of strain that would require central bank reassurance.
+[MKTS/GLOB]

-Investors apparently see little reason to change their bets that the Fed would cut rates this week by a quarter of a percentage point only.
+Investors did not significantly change their bets that the Fed would cut rates this week by a quarter of a percentage point only.

 GRAPHIC: Oil shock may not shock the Fed - here